 Being a priest and a lover of the music hall genre, I have been reflecting on this aspect of social and religious history; how many mission halls across the country eventually closed and became used for other purposes; how many music halls became mission halls or taken over by religious groups.
 Wilton's Music Hall in the east end of London is a good example.

-So, in an attempt to bring people together through hymns, songs and laughter, during lockdown I began a weekly live-streaming sing-a-long via the Llangollen churches Facebook page: ’From Mission Halls to the Music Halls’.
+So, on 29th March 2020, in an attempt to bring people together through hymns, songs and laughter, during lockdown I began a weekly live-streaming sing-a-long via the Llangollen churches Facebook page: ’From Mission Halls to the Music Halls’.

 Thanks to the live-stream facility, this virtual, covid-secure, congregation have been sharing their stories with me via the comments bar on Facebook Live or by sending me a personal email.
 Together, we have explored songs and stories from the Mission Halls (particularly the American evangelists Sankey & Moody) and the Music Halls.

-Seated at my piano with a large G&T, each Sunday evening at 6pm I would lead the lockdown sing-a-long in two halves.
-In the first half, I would sing and dedicate hymns that people had requested and say a little bit about what the particular hymn meant to that person in their spiritual journey.
+Seated at my piano with a large G&T, each Sunday evening at 6pm I continue to lead the lockdown sing-a-long in two halves.
+In the first half, I sing and dedicate hymns that people had requested and say a little bit about what the particular hymn meant to that person in their spiritual journey.

 For the past few months it has been a great joy and privilege to dedicate hymns from Sacred Songs and Solos to online viewers all over the globe, especially those hymns that many associate with Sunday School, hymns like, 'Jesus wants me for a sunbeam', 'Tell me the old, old story', 'Shall we gather at the river', ' Jesus bids us shine', and many more.
 Finishing with a rousing doxology, I would then segue into the second half with a quick change of costume: 'Let's all go to the Music Hall where the show is gay and bright ('Av a banana).'